Aliases for RNF139 Gene

 The protein encoded by this gene is a multi-membrane spanning protein containing a RING-H2 finger.
 This protein is located in the endoplasmic reticulum, and has been shown to possess ubiquitin ligase activity.
 This gene was found to be interrupted by a t(3:8) translocation in a family with hereditary renal and non-medulary thyroid cancer.
 Studies of the Drosophila counterpart suggested that this protein may interact with tumor suppressor protein VHL, as well as with COPS5/JAB1, a protein responsible for the degradation of tumor suppressor CDKN1B/P27KIP. [provided by RefSeq, Jul 2008]

 GeneCards Summary for RNF139 Gene

 RNF139 (Ring Finger Protein 139) is a Protein Coding gene.
-Diseases associated with RNF139 include hereditary renal cell carcinoma and renal cell carcinoma.
-Among its related pathways are Regulation of Cholesterol Biosynthesis by SREBP (SREBF).
-GO annotations related to this gene include ubiquitin-protein transferase activity and ligase activity.
+Diseases associated with RNF139 include Renal Cell Carcinoma, Nonpapillary and Hereditary Renal Cell Carcinoma.
+Among its related pathways are Calnexin/calreticulin cycle and Sterol Regulatory Element-Binding Proteins (SREBP) signalling.
+Gene Ontology (GO) annotations related to this gene include ligase activity.
 An important paralog of this gene is RNF145.